fcumlin/LaMOSNet/README.md

 ## Training

 To train, download the VCC2018 data and use the preprocessed csv files added in the data folder.
+Then run the script ```train.py```.

 ## Acknowledgement

-This repository inherits from [unofficial MBNet implementation](https://github.com/sky1456723/Pytorch-MBNet).
+This repository inherits from the [unofficial MBNet implementation](https://github.com/sky1456723/Pytorch-MBNet).